Skip to main content

 Equal access for patients

-Driving under the influence of cannabis for medical use
+Driving under the influence of medical cannabis

-Home cultivation for medical use
+Homegrown produce for medical use

 Undenatured CBD drops at affordable prices